arangodb/spring-data-demo/README.md

 The field `childs` is not persisted in the character entity itself, it is represent through the edge `ChildOf`.
 Nevertheless we can write a derived method which includes properties of all connected `Character`.

-With the following two methods - added in `CharacterRepository` - we can query for `Character` which have a child with a given `name` and `Character` which have a child in an `age` between two given integer.
+With the following two methods - added in `CharacterRepository` - we can query for `Character` which has a child with a given `name` and `Character` which has a child in an `age` between two given integer.

 ``` java
 Iterable<Character> findByChildsName(String name);